|About Causes Symptoms Diagnosis Treatment Prevention|

-The effects of vitamin D toxicosis can be from acute or chronic exposure.
+The effects of vitamin D toxicosis can be due to acute or chronic exposure.
 Young cats are more prone to developing vitamin D toxicosis, however, it can occur in cats of any age.
 Cats with predisposing conditions such as kidney failure or hyperparathyroidism are more susceptible to vitamin D toxicosis than cats with no illness.

 Vitamin D toxicoses raise blood calcium (hypercalcemia) and high blood phosphate (hyperphosphatemia).